IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 191

 Description
-: Reserved for IEEE 802.15.4 with address fields padded by Linux {: spacing="compact"}
+:  IEEE 802.15.4 with address fields padded by Linux {: spacing="compact"}